 Cats mostly show their stress through behavioral changes.
 Some signs might be:

 - Overgrooming – New Missing Patches of Fur

 There are also a few physical signs to look out for.
 You cat may be stressed out if:

-- They are shaking and crouched down on all fours
+- Shaking and crouched down on all fours

 - Not exposing their belly